 Dining hall had two floors with big opening in the middle.
-At one end, against the wall towards kitchen, was a huge Mao poster and the stage was in front of it.
+At one end, against the wall towards kitchen, was a huge Mao poster.
+The stage was in front of it.
 Looked like the actors were going to run to stage from kitchen, from doors both sides.

 It was Friday, reservation was needed.
 Some 300 guests had arrived, every seat was taken.
-Tables in front of the stage were 600RMB (60EUR or 70USD).
-My friend had booked a 400RMB round table for eight in the middle of the hall.
+Tables in front of the stage were 600RMB (70EUR or 90USD).
+My friend who is a whole seller, had booked a 400RMB round table for eight in the middle of the hall.

-Waiters and waitresses, many of them, all had Culture Revolution, WenHua DaGeMing, era's Red Guard uniforms.
+Waiters and waitresses, several dozens of them, had Culture Revolution, WenHua DaGeMing, era's Red Guard uniforms.

-First came a huge hot iron pot of fish, then another smaller iron pot of chicken, then still vegetables and pancakes.
+First came a big hot iron pot of fish with a smaller iron pot of chicken, then vegetables and pancakes.
 Feeling was industrial.

 CULTURE REVOLUTION SHOW

+Noise was up.
 The show was about to start.
 I didn’t see other foreigners among diners and felt privileged.
-Show started with surprise: tens of waiters and waitresses suddenly morphed into revolutionaries with a message.
+Show started with a great surprise: those dozens of waiters and waitresses were actors, and morphed into revolutionaries with a message.

 Show inspired dining audience which clearly had experienced the Culture Revolution.
-Acting waiters and waitresses were young, they could never have the same understanding about what really had happened, as elder audience did (as many as 20 million died).
-But they acted passionately and managed to remind audience in credible manner.
+Acting waiters and waitresses were young, they could never have the same understanding about what really had happened, as the elder audience did (as many as 20 million died).
+But they acted passionately and managed to remind audience about the past in very credible manner.

 RED FLAGS AND SLOGANS

-I witnessed group dancing with big red flags, group shouted slogans, revolutionary songs and acts, solo dances.
-Soon the whole dining hall was show room, the stage, from corner to corner, to repeat the history.
+I witnessed group dancing with big red flags, group shout slogans, powerful revolutionary songs and acts, solo dances.
+Soon the whole dining hall became the show room, the stage, from corner to corner, to repeat the history.

 LID WENT OFF

 The show managed to push audience's lid off and emotions got released.
-Result was an emotional clash, feelings bursted openly.
+Result was an emotional clash, feelings bursted out openly.
 Many went up onto stage and joined singing.
-I saw tears and joy.
-Survival.
+I saw tears of anger, joy and survival.

 MEMORIES OF YOUTH